openyurtio/openyurt/docs/tutorial/yurtctl.md

 ## Convert a multi-nodes Kubernetes cluster

-Sometimes, you may only want to convert part of the nodes to edge nodes, but leave the rest of the nodes as default.
+In practice, an OpenYurt cluster may consist of some edge nodes and some nodes in the cloud site.
-`yurtctl convert` achieve this by allowing user to specify a list of cloud nodes that won't be converted through option `-c, --cloud-nodes`.
+`yurtctl` allows users to specify a list of cloud nodes that won't be converted.

 1. Assume you have a [two-nodes minikube cluster](https://minikube.sigs.k8s.io/docs/tutorials/multi_node/),
 ```bash